Are you looking to create your very own custom floor plan for your upcoming event on Remo?

 For example in the picture below, all the tables, seats, billboards, green room, sponsors, and floor are within the conference area layer, thus all these elements will be seen by guests entering into an event with the floor plan below:

-The conference area also must be a rectangular shape.
-You can play around with size, but the ideal conference area size is 1903 x 1189 pixels, with a 16:10 aspect ratio (Remember, most laptops, desktops, and computers have an aspect ratio of between 16:9 and 16:10).
+The conference area also must be rectangular in shape.
+You can play around with size if you like, but the ideal conference area size is 2060 pixels x 1200 pixels (width x height), with a 16:10 aspect ratio (Remember, most laptops, desktops, and computers have an aspect ratio of between 16:9 and 16:10).

 Here’s a handy calculator to help you determine what sizes will stick to a given aspect ratio.